Toilets and Drains

 As discussed on Flood Facts and Tips, sewage backups can occur for a number of reasons.
 There are many ways a homeowner can reduce their risk.
 One very important way is to know what is and isn’t acceptable to flush down a toilet or pour down a drain.

 Here are some things that definitely should not go into the sewer system!

 Fats, Oils, and Grease – Any and all cooking oils, grease, fats and other similar products should not be poured down the drain!
 While they may be liquid while being poured, they will very soon cool down and solidify, and this usually happens somewhere within your own plumbing, or your own sewer lateral.
 While it may make sense that flushing it down with hot water will help, it doesn’t – it might just make it a bit further down the drain before it solidifies and plugs up your own plumbing, or the municipal sewer system.

-Pour grease, fat, or lard into a clean juice carton whose top has been cut off.
+Pour cooled cooking grease, fat, or lard into a paper cup.
 Let the material solidify and then place in your Green Bin.
 Small amounts of cooking or vegetable oils, should be poured into a small plastic screw-top bottle.
 Seal the lid tightly and place in your garbage.

 Feminine Hygiene Products – Feminine hygiene products generally do not breakdown quickly and tend to plug up pipes and cause problems for sewage pumps located within the municipal sewage collection system.
 Even if the packaging claims they are biodegradable, that doesn’t mean they are suitable for toilet flushing!